-- 4.1 The following information was collected during the assessment of the subject tree(s). - 4.1.1 Tree common name - 4.1.2 Tree botanical name - 4.1.3 Tree age class - 4.1.4 DBH (Trunk/Stem diameter at breast height/1.4m) millimetres. - 4.1.5 DAB (Trunk diameter directly above the root buttress) millimetres. - 4.1.6 Estimated height metres. - 4.1.7 Estimated crown spread (radius of crown) metres. - 4.1.8 Health - 4.1.9 Structural condition - 4.1.10 Amenity value - 4.1.11 Estimated remaining contribution years (SULE) - 4.1.12 Retention value (Tree AZ) - 4.1.13 Notes/comments - 4.2 An assessment of the trees condition was made using the visual tree assessment (VTA) model (Mattheck & Breloer, 1994). - 4.3 Trunk diameter was measured using a DBH tape or in some cases estimated.
-The trunk diameter of all trees in adjoining sites has been estimated.
+4.1 The following information was collected during the assessment of the subject tree(s).

+- 4.1.1 Tree common name

+- 4.1.2 Tree botanical name

+- 4.1.3 Tree age class

+- 4.1.4 DBH (Trunk/Stem diameter at breast height/1.4m) millimetres.

+- 4.1.5 Estimated height metres

+- 4.1.6 Estimated crown spread (diameter of crown) metres

+- 4.1.7 Health

+- 4.1.8 Structural condition

+- 4.1.9 Amenity value

+- 4.1.10 Estimated remaining contribution years (SULE)

+- 4.1.11 Retention value (Tree AZ)

+- 4.1.12 Notes/comments

+- 4.2 An assessment of the trees condition was made using the visual tree assessment (VTA) model (Mattheck & Breloer, 1994).

+- 4.3 Tree diameter was measured using a DBH tape or in some cases estimated.
 Tree height and tree canopy spread was measured with a clinometer or in some cases estimated.
 All other measurements were estimations unless otherwise stated.
-The other tool used during the assessment was a digital camera. - 4.4 All information was imported into (GIS) PT-mapper pro software.
-This software was used to measure/calculate all encroachment estimates included in this report. - 4.5 All DBH measurements, tree protection zones, and structural root zones were calculated in accordance with methods set out in AS4970 Protection of trees on development sites (2009) in a Microsoft Excel spreadsheet. - 4.6 Details of how the observations in this report have been assessed are listed in the appendices.
+The other tools used during the assessment were a nylon mallet, compass, camera and a steel probe.

+- 4.4 All information was imported into our computerised geographical information system (GIS) PT-mapper pro.
+This software was used to measure/calculate all encroachment estimates included in this report.

+- 4.5 All DBH measurements, tree protection zones, and structural root zones were calculated in accordance with methods set out in AS4970 Protection of trees on development sites (2009).

+- 4.6 Details of how the observations in this report have been assessed are listed in the appendices.

+Site Address: 325 Whale Beach Rd, Palm Beach NSW.
+Prepared for: Jorge Hrdina Architects.
 Prepared by: Jack Williams, Urban Arbor Pty Ltd, sales@urbanarbor.com.au, (02) 8004 2802.
-Date prepared: 28 August 2024.
+Date prepared: 2 April 2025.